 The Freedom of Information Act (FOIA), 5 USC § 552 , generally provides that any person has a right of access to federal agency records, unless the records (or any portion of the records) are protected from disclosure by one of the FOIA's nine exemptions, or by one of its three special law enforcement record exclusions.
 The FFIEC has issued regulations (12 CFR § 1101.4) implementing the FOIA, which were last updated on November 22, 2010.
-The final rule, as posted in the Federal Register can be viewed at this link: http://www.gpo.gov/fdsys/pkg/FR-2010-11-22/pdf/2010-29282.pdf and will be updated in the next release of the Code of Federal Regulations (CFR).
+The final rule, as posted in the Federal Register can be viewed at this link: http://www.gpo.gov/fdsys/pkg/FR-2010-11-22/pdf/2010-29282.pdf and was updated in the 2011 release of the Code of Federal Regulations (CFR).

 Chief FOIA Officer and FOIA Public Liaison